 Spring Cleaning Tips for Keeping Pests Out

 Many things – like spring cleaning AND pest problems – are influenced by Mother Nature’s calendar.
-With the Coronavirus Pandemic dominating people’s minds and media headlines, health and hygiene seem more important now than ever before.
+These days, health and hygiene are more important than ever before.
 While we aren’t experts in the medical science field, we’ve long understood the connection between keeping your home clean and preventing pest infestations.
-We’ve put together a few of our tried and true tips to make your to-do list a little easier and included links to the experts whenever possible.
+We’ve put together a few of our tried and true tips to make your to-do list a little easier.

 - Cleaning refers to the removal of germs, dirt, and impurities from surfaces.
 Cleaning does not kill germs, but by removing them, it lowers their numbers and the risk of spreading infection.

 - Disinfecting refers to using chemicals to kill germs on surfaces.
 This process does not necessarily clean dirty surfaces or remove germs, but by killing germs on a surface after cleaning, it can further lower the risk of spreading infection.